Anchormen/sql4es/README.md

 * host: the hostname or ip of one of the es hosts (required)
 * port: an optional the portnumber to use for the transport client (default is 9300)
 * index: the optional index to set active within the driver.
-Most statements like SELECT, DELETE and INSERT require an active index (alse see USE [index/alias] statement below).
+Most statements like SELECT, DELETE and INSERT require an active index (also see USE [index/alias] statement below).
 It is however possible to create new indices, types and aliases without an active index.
-Any index or alias can be active later by executing 'USE [index/alias] (see below).
 * params: an optional set of parameters used to influence the internals of the driver (specify additional hosts, maximum number of documents to fetch in a single request etc).
-See the Configuraiton section of this readme for a description of all parameters.
+See the Configuration section of this readme for a description of all parameters.

 ``` java
 // register the driver and get a connection for index 'myidx'